avaove/d25-project/README.md

 ## Research Questions

 1. Primary: What are the dominant emotions expressed by users during the pandemic as compared to before the pandemic?
-2. Did some subreddits show more shifts in sentiments compared to others during the pandemic?
-3. What are the primary sentiments in comments to COVID-specific posts* and does it differ from the average sentiment score of a pre-pandemic post?
+2. What are the primary sentiments in comments to COVID-specific posts* and does it differ from the average sentiment score of a pre-pandemic post?

 *We find a COVID specific post by filtering all posts that contain words related to COVID.
 The notebook specifies the details on how this was done.